zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Import role cfg](_assets/import-role-cfg.jpg)

-Please, note that enabling at least `Import feeds` reading right for the user is a required minimum for him to be able to run import feeds.
+Please, note that enabling at least `Import feeds` read permission for the user is a required minimum for him to be able to run import feed.

 ## User Functions